nsdf-fabric/NSDF_Tutorial/README.md

 ### Using your local machine

-[Conda](https://www.anaconda.com/download/) is used to control all the dependencies in this project, the file `environment.yml` contains the list of required versions:
+[Conda](https://www.anaconda.com/download/) is used to control all the dependencies in this project; the file `environment.yml` contains the list of required versions:

 ```
 # environment.yml